Kamil-Kam/Chess_Game/README.md

 The game was created and tested on Python 3.9.13 with Pygame 2.1.3 on Windows 11.
 In current version; Player (white) vs Computer (black)

 To play you need to install Python 3 and Pygame.
-Run file Chess_Main.py
+Run the file Chess_Main.py
 <br />Use mouse to move your pieces.
 <br />r - reset board
 <br />Backspace - undo move